Makarati signs new contract at Dynamos - NewZimbabwe.com

 By Sports Reporter

-SOCCER Star of the Year runner-up Frank Makarati has finally ended speculation on his future after signing a new contract at Harare giants Dynamos.
+SOCCER Star of the Year runner-up Frank Makarati has finally ended speculation about his future after signing a new contract at Harare giants Dynamos.

 The 28-year-old central defender’s future at Dynamos was uncertain after his contract with the club ran out on December 31.